getpelican/pelican/docs/tips.rst

 |                  |          | before deploying those change.             |        |               |
 +------------------+----------+--------------------------------------------+--------+---------------+

-Testing your build in a GitHub Pull Request
+Testing Your Build in a GitHub Pull Request
 """""""""""""""""""""""""""""""""""""""""""

 If you want to test your build in a pull request before deploying to GitHub, your workflow might look something like this: